Battenberg lace

 Battenberg lace is a type of tape lace.
 It is of American origin, designed and first made by Sara Hadley of New York.
-This American lace was named either in honor of the wedding of Princess Beatrice, Queen Victoria's youngest daughter, to Prince Henry of Battenberg, or from the widowed Princess Beatrice.
+This American lace was named either in honor of the wedding of Princess Beatrice, Queen Victoria's youngest daughter, to Prince Henry of Battenberg, or from [sic] the widowed Princess Beatrice.
 It is made using bobbins and needles, or just needles alone.The original Battenberg lace used just one stitich: buttonhole picot.
-Other stitches that were later used include flat wheel (also known as spider or rosette) and rings or "buttons).
+Other stitches that were later used include flat wheel (also known as spider or rosette) and rings or "buttons".